 The Retro Ranch Reno was a quick flip that we only lived in for 6 months.
 It gave us our fair share of challenges, and after spending two months living in the basement while we renovated the main level we were overjoyed to move upstairs.
 In our short 6 months we made some serious improvements.
 Sadly we didn’t make any money and we ended up selling this house a bit too soon to come out ahead.
-The exciting part was that we moved cross country for a job and are just getting started on a new adventure!
+The exciting part was that we moved cross country for a job that made it worth it.

 On the exterior we replaced the garage door and we painted the brown trim black.
 We also replaced the front door and storm door and updated the front porch.
 I had two extra lights from when we updated the light fixtures at our last house, so I used those on this house.
 I got the metal house numbers made by a local metal fabricator and I LOVE them.
 I think it totally gives the house a more modern feel.